Sonic the Hedgehog (1991 video game): Plot

-In his attempt to steal the six Chaos Emeralds and harness their power, the mad scientist Doctor Ivo Robotnik has trapped the animal inhabitants of South Island inside aggressive robots and stationary metal capsules.
-A hedgehog named Sonic aims to thwart Robotnik's plans by freeing his animal friends and collecting the emeralds himself.
+In his attempt to steal the six Chaos Emeralds and harness their power, the mad scientist Doctor Eggman has trapped the animal inhabitants of South Island inside aggressive robots and stationary metal capsules.
+The titular character, Sonic, a hedgehog named for his ability to run at supersonic speed, aims to thwart Eggman's plans by freeing his animal friends and collecting the emeralds himself.
 If Sonic collects all the Chaos Emeralds and completes the game, an ending sequence is shown.
-If all the emeralds are not collected, Robotnik taunts the player while juggling any of the Chaos Emeralds not collected by the player in an alternate ending.
+If all the emeralds are not collected, Eggman taunts the player while juggling any of the Chaos Emeralds not collected by the player in an alternate ending.